-• Decrease in revenues along with an increase of expenditures are expected due to the decrease in state MFP funding.
-The School Board is expected to see a deficit for 2023-2024 which is a result of added expenditures for maintenance and inflation effecting food costs and electricity.
+• Increase in revenues along with an increase of expenditures are expected due to increases in sales and ad valorem tax collections.
+Construction on projects is expected to increase.
+The School Board is expected to see a deficit for 2024-2025 which is a result of added expenditures for construction, maintenance, and inflation effecting food costs and electricity.